clvcooke-academic/clvcooke-academic.github.io/_pages/about.md

 - How can we correct **misconceptions** and counteract **misinformation**?
 - How can educators help students **learn** from their mistakes?

-These real-world challenges are linked by common mechanisms— I study how our time-traveling brains **recall the past** and **predict the future** to update beliefs and guide adaptive behavior.
+These real-world challenges are linked by common mechanisms— I study how our time-traveling brains **recall the past** and **predict the future** to guide adaptive behavior.
 I also explore how **emotion and motivation** shape how we learn and make decisions.

 My research combines behavioral experiments, brain imaging (fMRI), and large-scale online field studies.
 I curate a metaphorical *intervention toolbox* of generalizable strategies that can enhance **learning, belief updating,** and **behavior change** across domains.